department-of-veterans-affairs/va.gov-team/products/content-localization/product-outline-working-drafts/markdown-version.md

 ## Product Requirements

-- Providing Spanish versions of the Corona FAQs, ~Research Volunteer~ and Covid-19 Vaccine pages
+- Phase 1: provide Spanish versions of the Corona FAQs, ~Research Volunteer~ and Covid-19 Vaccine pages
-- Create a highly visible navigational element on the VA/gov homepage that leads Spanish and Tagalog users to an in-language resource page
+- Phase 2: create a highly visible navigational element on the VA/gov homepage that leads Spanish and Tagalog users to an in-language resource page
+- Phase 3: research and document an enterprise-wide recommendation that considers needs of internal stakeholders and vets, leverages our existing infrastructure and is scaleable.
+-
 Out of Scope
 - Site-wide roll-out or centralized translation management
 - Updates/changes to pages found during translation effort that need updates (bugs will be captured and addressed by team owners)